piyusht007/accounts-manager/README.md

 **Sequence Diagram:** Sequence diagram to explain the account creation flow: src/main/resources/sequence_diagrams

-**Test the application using in following steps using any rest client:**
+##Test the application in following steps using any rest client:

 **1. Create a primary account:**